Rachel Cook Flaunts Her Pert Booty While Leaning Over In A Gauzy White Mini Dress

 Instagram model Rachel Cook piqued major interest from her 3 million social media followers on Thursday afternoon in a revealing ensemble that left fans wanting more.
 The petite beauty informed followers in the caption that the slow-motion video was filmed last summer while she galavanted along the lush California countryside.

-Rachel’s dress had a short hem that rose up over her rounded derriere, and an open neckline that draped off one shoulder.
-It was completely backless and fit loosely along her midsection, giving an alluring peek of her hourglass shape as the lightweight fabric flowed around her body.
+Rachel’s dress had a short hem that rose up over her rounded derriere and an open neckline that draped off one shoulder.
+It was backless and fit loosely along her midsection, giving an alluring peek of her hourglass shape as the lightweight fabric flowed around her body.

-The garment was made from an almost sheer, white material through which the tone of her tanned skin showed slightly.
+The garment was made from an almost sheer white material, through which the tone of her tanned skin showed slightly.
 It appeared to have a little stretch to it as she moved.
 Judging from the view of her incredible physique and the smooth lines of her attire, she did not appear to be wearing a bra nor any panties.

-Rachel added a pale blue baseball cap to the outfit, which she pulled straight over her long, dark hair, and a pair of low-cut, black sneakers.
+Rachel added a pale blue baseball cap to the outfit, pulling it straight over her long, dark hair.
+She also wore a pair of low-cut black sneakers.

 The video began with a picturesque view out the window of a moving vehicle and showed a clear sky with vivid green hills quickly rolling by.
 It cut quickly to Rachel standing on the bottom rung of a metal fence with both hands resting on the top rail for balance.
 Her backside faced the camera, which was angled slightly to her right side, and showcased her bare booty.